 Judicial Challenges - Perhaps the greatest challenge faced by Livingston County was in respect to the Bench.
 The previous Chief Judge abruptly resigned the designation and a new Chief Judge was appointed.
 The then District Court Administrator filed a federal lawsuit against the Chief Judge and a sitting District Court Judge.
 As a result of that, the Chief Judge was prohibited from working with the District Court and a temporary Chief for the District Court had to be appointed during the pendency of the suit.
 This was highly disruptive to the operations of the unified courts.
 Also last year, the Judicial Tenure Commission filed a formal complaint against a sitting District Court Judge alleging multiple counts of misconduct in office.
 In light of those allegations, the bench cumulatively decided to remove that Judge's docket from her and a visiting Judge was brought in to preside over the matters.
-Beginning in 2019, the judicial makeup of the bench changed from 3 District Court judges resigned her seat, as she had been elected to the newly created Circuit Court seat.
+Beginning in 2019, the judicial makeup of the bench changed from 3 District Court Judges to 2 and from 2 Circuit Court Judges to 3.
+As a result of this, at the end of the year, one of the District Court judges resigned her seat, as she had been elected to the newly created Circuit Court seat.
 A new judge was appointed by outgoing Governor Snyder.
 The long time Judge sitting in the District Court seat that was eliminated retired at the end of the year, having aged out of running for another seat.
-Thus the advent of 2019 saw a new Circuit Court judge, a new District Court Judge as a result of the JTC proceedings and the Attorney General brought felony charges against her for, among other things, perjury.
+Thus the advent of 2019 saw a new Circuit Court judge, a new District Court Judge, and a full time visiting District Court Judge.
+Early into the year, the Supreme Court suspended the District Court Judge as a result of the JTC proceedings and the Attorney General brought felony charges against her for, among other things, perjury.